-3.Context and competences
+3. Aims of the course and competences

-3.1.Goals
+3.1.Aims of the course

 The expected results of the course respond to the following general aims

 The general objectives of these studies include " graduates must know the connection of the normal development of all these functional areas with the general objectives of the productive unit, and of these objectives with the global context of the economy... ".Macroeconomics II is aimed at defining and modelling fundamental aspects of this global context of the economy.